 Bursting with natural preservatives, like benzoic acid and pectin, lingonberries were invaluable to early Scandinavians.
 Their special properties allow them to be stored for months at room temperature by simply placing them in a jar of water without the addition of a preservative salt.
 This simple concoction of "pickled" berries in jars (called vattlingon) was saved and served alongside holiday dishes and winter comfort feasts.
 Early uses also included stirring the raw berries with a small amount of sugar to make a rårörda lingon, or a classic Swedish lingonberry jam—no cooking required.

 As the story goes, Ancient Mariners packed lingonberry concoctions—rich in Vitamin C—along on long journeys at sea to ward off scurvy.
-Today, this superfood is touted as a powerful antioxidant that reduces inflammation and, similarly to cranberries, wards of urinary tract infections due to its bacteria-fighting capabilities.
+Today, this superfood is touted as a powerful antioxidant that reduces inflammation and–similar to cranberries–wards off urinary tract infections due to its bacteria-fighting capabilities.
 Lingonberry and its contained procyanidins have been proven in studies to show inhibitory activity against certain types of cancers, including leukemia, colon, and cervical cancer.
 And Dr. Oz prizes arbutin, a phytochemical found in both lingonberry and barberry, as a remedy for age spots.
-In addition to Vitamin C, lingonberries contain high amounts of vitamin A and magnesium and contain as much unsaturated omega-3 fatty acids as fish per unit of energy.
+In addition to Vitamin C, lingonberries contain high amounts of vitamin A and magnesium and as much unsaturated omega-3 fatty acids as fish per unit of energy.

 If you're looking for lingonberries or lingonberry jam in the United States, try a European food or ethnic market.
 You may also find frozen and canned lingonberries in specialty grocers or regional Whole Foods markets, sometimes sold as red whortleberries, cowberries, mountain cranberries, and mountain bilberries.
 It's nearly impossible to find fresh lingonberries unless you by them from an online purveyor or, of course, pick them yourself.